-- Chat hours: We have created a schedule to ensure that a librarian is available on chat from 8:30AM-8:00PM Monday - Thursday, and 8:30AM-5:00PM Friday.
-This current chat schedule will remain in effect for the duration of the summer online learning period.
-Chat is located here: http://buanswers.butler.edu/.
+- Chat Hours: We are available on chat from 11:00 AM-10:00PM Sunday, 9:00AM-10:00PM Monday - Thursday, and 9:00AM-5:00PM Friday.
+This current chat schedule will remain in effect for the duration of the online-only learning period.
 You can also reach out to your liaison librarian via email; librarians and their liaison departments are available here.
-Alert your students to the chat service!

 - Linking to Resources: Please put links in Canvas to any of our online resources you want students to use.
 Many of our resources (EBSCO, ProQuest, Gale, etc.) have permalink options on the detailed result screen.
 Please use these whenever they are available.
 Most of our resources will need the EZProxy prefix (https://ezproxy.butler.edu/login?url=) added to the beginning of the URLs so that students can access them off-campus, but the permalink (or “share”) functionality of these platforms may add it automatically.
 If you're not sure whether a link you are using will work off-campus for your students, feel free to send it to your liaison librarian to check.
 Don’t forget you can link to Library LibGuides within Canvas as well; contact your librarian for LibGuide URLs.

 - Library training: If there is any sort of training you or your students need on how to use or find resources, please let us know.
 Librarians can create LibGuides or tutorials.
 Additionally, librarians are still available for research consultations virtually (via Zoom, chat, email, phone).